thlorenz/browserify-ftw/README.md

 Don't you fret, browserify-ftw is here to help.
 For most projects it will be able to perform an upgrade it to a point where it can be browserified immediately, for all others it should get you at least 90% there.

-## Warning
+## warning

 Running browserify-ftw on your code will rewrite the original files!

-Therefore you should check all you files into source control and best create a new branch before running it in order to be able to revert to the original state in case something goes wrong.
+Therefore you should check all your files into source control and best create a new branch before running it in order to be able to revert to the original state in case something goes wrong.

 ## features